jamesmcginnis/possum-printer-card/README.md

 When smart plug control is enabled the status pill doubles as a contextual power button:

+**Powering on (Offline → tap):**
-- **Printer is Offline** → tap the pill → smart plug turns **on**, powering the printer.
-The pill immediately begins flashing amber *Starting…* and continues until Home Assistant reports the printer is back online — no guessing whether the command worked.
+The plug turns on and the pill immediately begins flashing amber *Powering On*.
+It keeps flashing until Home Assistant reports that at least one of the configured ink level sensors returns a valid reading — the clearest signal that the printer is fully up.
+At that point the pill returns to its normal label (Ready, Idle, etc.).

-- **Printer is Idle** → tap the pill → smart plug turns **off**, cutting standby draw.
-The pill briefly shows *Turning off…* in amber as confirmation.
+**Powering off (Idle → tap):**
+The plug turns off and the pill immediately begins flashing amber *Powering Off*.
+It keeps flashing until every configured ink level sensor goes unavailable — confirming the printer has fully powered down.
+At that point the pill returns to its normal Offline state.

-- **Any other state** (Printing, Ready, Sleep, Error…) → tapping opens the normal status popup so you can never accidentally cut power mid-print.
+**Any other state** (Printing, Ready, Sleep, Error…):
+Tapping the pill opens the normal status popup — you can never accidentally cut power mid-print.

 The feature works with any `switch.*` or `input_boolean.*` entity, including devices from Shelly, Tasmota, TP-Link Kasa, Sonoff, Wemo, IKEA, and Philips Hue.